Pamfir: Pamfir

-The title of the film refers to the nickname that the main character received in his village from his grandfather.
-The very story of Pamfir is revealed in the film.
+The film's title refers to a nickname given to the main character by his grandfather in their village.

-When asked about the existence of a prototype of the main character, the director answers: Somehow it happens to me when I make a movie that it is always a collective image.
+When asked about the existence of a prototype of the main character, the director answers: "Somehow it happens to me when I make a movie that it is always a collective image.
 If we talk about him, there are some traits that the protagonist himself, the performer of the main role, Oleksandr Yatsentyuk, brought, while taking on others from different people.
 Therefore, to say that there was a specific man who became a prototype – I would not say so unequivocally.
-It is a collective substance.
+It is a collective substance".

 Malanka

-The image of Malanka in Pamfir is defined by the director as the bright diamond in the palette.
-This is Dmytro Sukholytkyy-Sobchuk’s new foray in to the carnival event – previously he depicted it in the 2013 documentary Krasna Malanka where he explored the festivity’s unity with people and nature.
+The image of Malanka in Pamfir is defined by the director as "the bright diamond in the palette".
+This is Dmytro Sukholytkyy-Sobchuk's new foray in to the carnival event – previously he depicted it in the 2013 documentary Krasna Malanka where he explored the festivity's unity with people and nature.

 The version of Malanka recreated in Pamfir is a compilation of the carnival in three different localities: Beleluya, Vashkivtsi, Krasnoilsk.
 Some elements were contributed by folk artists and decorators, including Volodymyr Chorniy.

-Oleksandr Yatsentyuk’s first encounter with Malanka started a year before the filming, with him being introduced to the carnival in Chernivtsi, at the Malanka Festival.
+Oleksandr Yatsentyuk's first encounter with Malanka started a year before the filming, with him being introduced to the carnival in Chernivtsi, at the Malanka Festival.

 Festival life

 Pamfir was among the 23 fiction films from around the world to be selected to the program of the 54th Directors' Fortnight, a parallel program of the 75th Festival de Cannes.
 The film was demonstrated alongside the works by other 2022 program participants: Alex Garland, Pietro Marcello, Mia Hansen-Løve, Nicolas Parisier, Alice Winocour and others.
 The screening in Cannes on May 22, 2022 became the world premiere of Pamfir.
 Attending the premiere were president of the European Film Academy Agnieszka Holland, Head of the Ukrainian State Film Agency Maryna Kuderchuk, directors Agnieszka Smoczynska, Philippe Lacôte and others.
-Media reported a lasting 6-minute ovation following the screening.
+Media reported a six minute ovation following the screening.

 According to the director, the question of showing the film at the festival where Russians also took part (this was a discussion in the team of director Maksym Nakonechniy whose film also participated in one of the festival sections), was not an issue at all.
-He explains his motivation: IF we just turn around and leave all the events where Russians are invited, it will just mean us taking away the possibility of sounding our own voices, our opinions.
-To me it’s more about depriving ourselves of the opportunity to talk to the world about the war.
-In Cannes, not just one program selected us, we had several offers – and it became clear that if we go, no one would ask us about film, they’d ask us about us.
-And our voice would be the weapon that needs to be used, to talk about what is going on in our country.
+He explains his motivation: "If we just turn around and leave all the events where Russians are invited, it will just mean us taking away the possibility of sounding our own voices, our opinions.
+To me it's more about depriving ourselves of the opportunity to talk to the world about the war.
+In Cannes, not just one program selected us, we had several offers – and it became clear that if we go, no one would ask us about film, they'd ask us about us.
+And our voice would be the weapon that needs to be used, to talk about what is going on in our country".